snth/dotfiles/README.md

     vcsh clone git@gitserver:vcsh-mr.git mr
     mr up

+`vim` requires a few extra steps.
+These are documented in ~/.vim/README.md but for ease of reference they are:

+    cd ~/.vim
+    git submodule init
+    git submodule update

 That's it!
-Those three simple lines are all that we need to all of our configurations deployed to a new machine.
+Those lines are all that we need to all of our configurations deployed to a new machine.

+### Deploying on Windows Subsystem for Linux (WSL)

+Unfortunately there seems to be a bug with WSL implementation which breaks `mr` on wSL.
+I was however able to get it working with not too much additional
+effort:

+    for repo in bash git tmux vim; do
+        vcsh clone git@gitserver:vcsh-$repo.git $repo
+    done

 ### Cleaning up